Cloud-PG/interLink/README.md

 ### :information_source: Environment Variables list
 Here's the complete list of every customizable environment variable.
 When specified, it overwrites the listed key within the InterLink config file.
-- $VKTOKENFILE -> path to a file containing your token fot OAuth2 proxy authentication.
-Overwrites VKTokenFile.
 - $VK_CONFIG_PATH -> VK config file path
 - $INTERLINKURL -> the URL to allow the Virtual Kubelet to contact the InterLink module.
 Do not specify a port here.
 Overwrites InterlinkURL.
 - $INTERLINKPORT -> the InterLink listening port.
 InterLink and VK will communicate over this port.
 Overwrites InterlinkPort.